JACart2/ai-navigation/motor_control/README.md

 ### launch
 This contains the launch file.
 ### motor_control
-This contains the motor_endpoint python script that connects the arduino to cooperate with ROS2.
+This contains the motor_endpoint python code that connects the arduino to cooperate with ROS2.
 ### resource
 This contains the old scripts from Jacart1 and other resources used to transition into ROS2.